President John S. Tanner

 President Tanner earned his bachelor of arts degree in English from BYU in 1974 and his doctorate in English from University of California, Berkeley, in 1980.
 He began his teaching career at Florida State University but soon joined the BYU faculty in 1982 as an assistant professor.
 He also spent time as a Fulbright professor in Brazil.

 President Tanner is the author of several books, including an award-winning study of Milton and Kierkegaard, and numerous articles and essays.
 He has also written a number of hymn texts, including one that appears in the Church’s hymnal.

 President Tanner is married to Susan W. Tanner, former Young Women general president of the Church (2002-2008).
-They have five children and twenty grandchildren.
+They have five children and twenty-two grandchildren.

 John D. Bell